 Planning for Climate Change – Training that teaches local and state planners about climate change, as well as the planning processes and actions that can help their communities prepare for climate change impacts

 Roadmap for Adapting to Coastal Risk – Training that helps communities incorporate coastal risk and vulnerability information into their planning processes

 Reach Out to Diverse Groups

 Identify appropriate stakeholders and involve them early in the conservation prioritization process.
 Consider a variety of groups, including those who benefit from wetlands or have expertise in identifying important and vulnerable wetlands.
 Groups such as local commercial and recreational fishermen, developers, business owners, and other community members can bring to light important local knowledge to help in the prioritization process, can help garner public support for conservation efforts, and can provide additional resources.

 Introduction to Stakeholder Participation – Publication that offers guidance and techniques for identifying and engaging stakeholders

-Public Issues and Conflict Management – Training that equips conservation professionals with the ability to design, conduct, and manage meetings and other collaborative efforts in public forums
+Planning and Facilitating Collaborative Meetings – Training that equips conservation professionals with the ability to design, conduct, and manage meetings and other collaborative efforts in public forums

 Communicate with Visualizations